vltr/bckgrndfy/README.md

 {
     width: 400, // Width of the generated canvas
     height: 200, // Height of the generated canvas
-    cellSize: 30, // Expect size of triangle blocks, actual size will be randomized by variance parameter
-    variance: 0.75, // Defined how much to randomize the block size
     palette: /* from chroma */ DEFAULT_PALETTE, // Palette of the canvas, this directly influence the generated result, by default we use ColorBrewer for chroma.js
     shareColor: true, // If set to true, x and y will share the same palette.
 Recommend to keep it 'true', using different palette sometime will make the graph too messy.
-    lineWidth: 1 // Line width of the triangles
+    lineWidth: 1, // Line width of the triangles
-}
+    elementId: undefined, // Optional: an ID to be used in the generated canvas element
+    algorithm: 'voronoi', // or 'delaunay'
+    // only for voronoi
+    distributed: true,
+    maxSteps: 15,
+    // only for delaunay
+    cellSize: 40, // Expect size of triangle blocks, actual size will be randomized by variance parameter
+    variance: 0.75, // Defined how much to randomize the block size }
 ```